Module 4

 ☁️ Azure Parallel

 Key difference: Azure DevOps bundles build + release into one service.
-AWS separates them into 3 distinct services (CodePipeline + CodeBuild + CodeDeploy).
+AWS separates them into 3 services (CodePipeline + CodeBuild + CodeDeploy).
 More modular, but more to configure.

 The Pipeline Flow